-Internal risk indicator: Exposure, unrealised gains/losses of contracts, currency effect on overall fund performance managers' expectations, exchange rate volatility and the level of risk of loss that may be borne by the funds or mandates.
+Internal risk indicator: Exposure, unrealised gains/losses of contracts, currency effect on overall fund performance

-Risk level: Currency risk is considered HIGH because the impact on the invested capital may be significant (upward or downward).
+Risk level: Currency risk is considered to be HIGH because the impact on the invested capital may be significant (upward or downward).

 The risk of loss due to exchange rate fluctuations is not systematically hedged.
 However, currency hedging agreements (total or partial) to eliminate or mitigate this risk may be put in place.
-Such hedges remain discretionary and temporary.
-It notably depends on the